 Ready to schedule your first scan?
 Follow these 4 simple steps.

-- Open your Avast and go to Scan > Scan for viruses
+- Open your Avast and go to Protection> Antivirus

-- Go to Scheduling and tick Schedule this scan (we recommend Weekly)
+- Once Scheduling settings appear, tick Schedule this scan (we recommend Weekly)

 - Confirm by clicking ‘OK’